 The range of a 20 gauge cannot match the 12 gauge, but the handicap equates to only 10-15 yards, making your maximum effective range in the neighborhood of 30-35 yards.
 And yes, I know many hunters out there shoot beyond 35 yards, but new hunters should resist the urge to shoot longer ranges until more experience and confidence in both their skill and marksmanship increases.

 Selecting a shell isn't like going to the market for a gallon of milk and grabbing the first one you see.
 Try as many different shells as you can and shoot them on the patterning board before settling on one, a dense pattern on a turkey's head is the desired effect.

 Need a little more range?
-Today's new high density ammunition like HEVI-Shots HEVI-13 or Winchester Xtended Range Hi-Density Turkey loads will give you a few extra yards, but don't let it become a crutch and never shoot beyond your established maximum range.
+Today's new high density ammunition like HEVI-Shots HEVI-13 or Winchester Super-X Turkey Loads Shotshells will give you a few extra yards, but don't let it become a crutch and never shoot beyond your established maximum range.

 Please check the legality of this load as some states regulate the shot size to be used on turkeys.

 Aftermarket Choke Tubes